TheKikGen/USBMidiKliK/README.md

 - connect the MIDIOUT JACK to the MIDI IN JACK
 - Open MIDI-OX and connect the USBMidiKliK in the MIDI output device dialog box
 - Open the SysEx windows in the "View" menu
 - Enter the SYSEX msg in the command window and click on "Send Sysex" in the "CommandWindow" menu.
-The Uno Board will reboot if the command was correctly received.
+- Unplug/plug the USB cable or send a Midi USB HardReset sysex (see below)
 - Quit and reopen MIDI-OX and you should see a new name in the MIDI devices dialog box.

 The following SYSEX sent from an Arduino sketch will change the name of the MIDI interface to "USB MidiKliK" :